fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 render 3 notes
 </pre>

-First the body of the function defining the component is executed, and the component is rendered for the first time.
-At this point <i>render 0 notes</i> is printed, meaning data hasn't yet been fetched from the server.
+First the body of the function defining the component is executed and the component is rendered for the first time.
+At this point <i>render 0 notes</i> is printed, meaning data hasn't been fetched from the server yet.

 The effect, or function,
 ```js